hashicorp/terraform-provider-azurerm/website/docs/r/eventgrid_topic.html.markdown

 * `principal_id` - Specifies the Principal ID of the System Assigned Managed Service Identity that is configured on this Event Grid Domain.

-* `tenant_id` - Specifies the Tenant ID of the System Assigned Managed Service Identity that is configured on this Event Grid Domain.
+* `tenant_id` - Specifies the Tenant ID of the System Assigned Managed Service Identity that is configured on this Event Grid Topic.

 * `identity_ids` - A list of IDs for User Assigned Managed Identity resources to be assigned.